 BI is a loosely defined, but customarily used term that means numerous things to different people.
 It seems to have developed as a catch-all phrase for 3 categories of technology:

-1. Enterprise data warehouse (EDW) systems used to total and normalize data across an association
+1. Enterprise data warehouse (EDW) systems are used to total and normalize data across an association

 2. Reporting tools that visualize data (picturing tools), typically on behalf of a snapshot of data captured at a specific point in time